 instances of contamination or drugging of drinks to gain control over the patron.

-See the information under "Special Circumstances" below regarding Spring Break in Mexico if you are considering visiting Mexican resort areas during February through April, when thousands of U.S. college students traditionally arrive in those areas.
+See the information under "Special Circumstances" below regarding Spring Break in Mexico if you are considering visiting Mexican resort areas between February and April, when thousands of U.S. college students traditionally arrive in those areas.
 Additional information designed specifically for traveling students is also available on our Students Abroad website.

-TCOs have increasingly targeted unsuspecting individuals who cross the border on a regular and predictable basis traveling between known destinations as a way to transport drugs to the U.S. They affix drugs to the undercarriage of the car while it is parked in Mexico.
-Once in the U.S., members of the organization will remove the packages while the vehicle is unattended.
+TCOs have increasingly targeted unsuspecting individuals, who cross the border on a regular and predictable basis traveling between known destinations, as a way to transport drugs to the U.S. They affix drugs to the undercarriage of the traveler's car while it is parked in Mexico.
+Once in the U.S., members of the organization remove the packages while the vehicle is unattended.
 If you are a frequent border crosser, you should vary your routes and travel times as well as closely monitor your vehicle to avoid being targeted.

 The local equivalent to the "911" emergency line in Mexico is "066".
 Although there may be English-speaking operators available,

 to avoid delay it is best to seek the assistance of a Spanish speaker to place the call.